-Our Elementary Education specialization within the existing IDLS BA gives undergraduates the education needed to be certified to teach K-8 in the state of Washington.
+Our Elementary Education specialization within the existing IDLS BA gives undergraduates the education needed to be certified to be an Elementary School Teacher in the state of Washington.

-When you specialize in K-8 Education, you complete the IDLS major requirements, profession-oriented courses offered by the College of Education (EDLS courses) and prerequisite courses.
-The combination addresses all the competencies demanded by the Professional Educator Standards Board to be a K-8 teacher in Washington state.
+When you specialize in Elementary Education, you complete the IDLS major requirements, profession-oriented courses offered by the College of Education (EDLS courses) and prerequisite courses.
+The combination addresses all the competencies demanded by the Professional Educator Standards Board for teacher certification in Washington state.

 The specialization is distinguished by its persistent, developing and accumulated field experience culminating in clinical internship, and by proficiencies in science and math.
 Through field experiences, the specialization includes emphasis and experience on understanding how to serve special education students.

 I chose to pursue an IDLS major with an EDLS specialization because I want to be able to walk away with a degree that I know teaches me how to solve problems creatively, lean into different disciplines effectively, and push me as a future educator to collaborate with specialists and students in whatever they are passionate about.

 Not only am I getting my teaching certification, but I also have the opportunity to explore other interests in my IDLS classes….As a future teacher, I know my students will benefit from instruction that emphasizes the interconnectedness of people, ideas, and the world.